May 12, 2023

 The motivations behind loyalty are diverse, varying customer-to-customer and brand-to-brand.
 But the key to doing loyalty right is recognizing each customer’s individual motivations and preferences and finding a way to personalize rewards accordingly.

-“As of March 2020, the average American belonged to 14 loyalty programs, but only actively used half of them.” - Statista
+“In 2022, the average American belonged to 16.6 loyalty programs, but only actively used half of them.” - Statista

 On a strategic level, loyalty has become a huge focus for brands because it boosts sales, helps keep customers away from competitors, and contributes to customer retention.

 Younger consumers, especially Gen Z, are much less brand loyal than previous generations.
 Brands have had to up their loyalty game with creative new promotions when dealing with younger customers for this reason.
 They’ll readily switch between brands depending on how well each one meets their current needs, which could be value for money, green credentials, product fit, etc.